Married with Children

 There are a myriad of questions that need to be answered to ensure your family stays out of court, and out of conflict, in the event of your incapacity or death.
 Some tactical specifics that need to happen to ensure your assets don’t end up lost to the State Department of Unclaimed Property because your family overlooks something when you can’t be there to guide them.

-And, if you are in a second (or third or more) marriage situation with children from a prior marriage (we call this a “blended family”), well it’s an almost guarantee the people you love will end up in conflict, if you don’t plan ahead.
+If you are in a second (or third or more) marriage situation with children from a prior marriage (we call this a “blended family”), well it’s almost a guarantee the people you love will end up in conflict if you don’t plan ahead.